-At The Migration Agency, we believe that business has the power to change lives by incorporating contribution into our every day.
+At The Migration Agency, we believe that business has the power to change lives by instilling contribution into our every day.

-Sarah Thapa recently travelled to Nepal through our partnership with sustainable development organisation, FONA.
-Sarah is a co-founder and director of FONA, which creates new models for development using a collaborative, consultative and benefit-minded approach to solutions.
+Sarah Thapa recently travelled to Nepal through our partnership with sustainable development organization, FONA.
+Sarah is a co-founder and director of FONA, which creates new models for development using a collaborative, consultative and benefit-minded approach to their solutions.

-According to FONA, development solutions of the past, whatever form they have taken, should be evolved along new lines of thinking.
-FONA is re-thinking traditional models.
-It does this by connecting the world’s best minds—from think tanks and research institutes, to the educational and corporate sectors—to drive new change and ensure that globally there is an adoption of best practice, including any new technologies, across the board.
+FONA believes in re-thinking traditional models by connecting the world’s best minds—from think tanks and research institutes, to the educational and corporate sectors.
+This mindset drives new change and ensure that globally there is an adoption of best practice across the board.

-FONA’s development model is based on collaboration—understanding aspirations, providing people the opportunity to thrive, and to achieve their full potential.
+FONA’s collaborative development model is based understanding aspirations, providing people the opportunity to thrive, and to achieve their full potential.
 When we connect local communities with passionate investors and collaborators, we see solutions in terms of the opportunities for all involved.
-This more commercial and benefit-minded approach, reflects not only the collaborators’ backgrounds in academia, research or business business, but also the idea that empowerment comes from looking to the potential of people and their communities, and play to their strengths.
+This more commercial and benefit-minded approach, reflects not only the collaborators’ backgrounds in academia, research or business, but also the idea that empowerment comes from looking to the potential of people and their communities, and play to their strengths.

-Sarah and The Migration Agency are collaborators with FONA’s world class Education Centre of Excellence project in Purano Jhangajoli, supporting this particular project by way of providing legal expertise, educational resources, financial contributions as well as creating new partnerships between the school in Nepal and other schools and educators around the world.
+Sarah and The Migration Agency are collaborators with FONA’s world class Education Centre of Excellence project in Purano Jhangajoli, a small remote village in the hillsides of the Himalayas.
+We are supporting this particular project by way of providing legal expertise, educational resources, financial contributions as well as creating new partnerships between the education centre and other schools and educators around the world.

-Sarah was delighted to see the construction of the school well under way, which has been master planned by a world class team of architects, educators, ecologists, educational psychologists, and others to deliver architectural beauty, sustainability, self-sufficiency, project-based learning, access to technology and social and health services.
+Sarah recently travelled to the building site to meet and discuss with the community about their hopes and dreams for the education centre.
+She was delighted to see the construction of the school well under way, which has been master planned by a world class team of architects, educators, ecologists, educational psychologists, and others to deliver a world class education centre.
+The project truly reflects an innovative approach to sustainability, self-sufficiency and architectural beauty.
 Having the opportunity to see first-hand where the contributions are going and the people whose lives will be changed by this project is what brings many collaborators to join forces with FONA and make a direct impact for good.

 Read more about FONA’s work in education here: https://www.fona.org.au/programs/education/purano-jhangajholi-education-centre/